The Complete Guide to Colombian Coffee (The World’s Best)

 The Colombian climate is one of the most suited to coffee in the world, too.
 As the world’s climate changes and becomes more and more erratic, coffee-producing countries such as Vietnam are suffering[4].
 Thankfully, the climate in Colombia is a lot more stable.

-Also, unlike many African and Asian coffees that are dry (natural) processed, most Colombian coffees are wet (washed) processed.
-Washed-processed coffee is more highly regarded than natural-processed coffee as you get to experience the coffee’s terroir (where the coffee is grown), and washed processing also results in more pleasing acidity.
+Unlike many African and Asian coffees that undergo dry (natural) processing, most Colombian coffees use wet (washed) processing.
+Coffee experts regard washed-processed coffee more highly than natural-processed coffee because it showcases the coffee’s terroir (where it is grown) and results in more pleasing acidity.

 However, to answer the question as to whether Colombian coffee is the best, well that’s a tricky one to answer.
-You’d definitely be hard pushed to find someone that doesn’t appreciate Colombian coffee due to the sheer amount of diversity among its flavours.
+You would definitely struggle to find someone who doesn’t appreciate Colombian coffee due to the sheer diversity of its flavors.

 But calling Colombian coffee the best would be like saying chocolate is better than ice cream.
 Ohh, chocolate ice cream!